About 80,000 jobs and 80,000 homes are targeted to be created by 2050 at Fishermans Bend.

 "When you’re driving from Geelong over the West Gate Bridge, Fishermans Bend is 485 hectares of mostly industrial land to the left and right of the bridge – between one and five kilometres from the central business district and extending close to Port Phillip Bay," says Meredith Sussex AM, who chairs the Fishermans Bend Development Board.

-Meredith and the Board are guiding planning and development of this landmark project with additional support from the Fishermans Bend Taskforce, made up of members from the Department of Jobs, Precincts and Regions, the City of Melbourne, the City of Port Phillip and the Victorian Planning Authority.
+Meredith and the Board are guiding planning and development of this landmark project with additional support from the Fishermans Bend Taskforce, made up of members from the Department of Jobs, Precincts and Regions, the City of Melbourne, and the City of Port Phillip.

 "That level of land use reshaping – 485 hectares – isn’t available in many cities around the world, so Fishermans Bend is a huge opportunity for Melbourne, and indeed, Australia."